 The market value of assets is used to determine pension costs.
-For the purposes of these estimates, we have relied on actual asset experience as reported by CIBC Mellon in the monthly financial statements obtained from their online reporting tool Workbench.
-The market value of assets as at August 31, 2014 was extrapolated to December 31, 2014 using:
+For the purposes of these estimates, we have relied on actual asset experience as reported by CIBC Mellon in the monthly unaudited financial statements obtained from their online reporting tool Workbench.

+For the EGD RPP, SERP, and SSERP, the actual market value of assets as at May 31, 2015 was extrapolated to December 31, 2015 using:

-- Contributions in accordance with minimum funding requirements; - An additional discretionary contribution of \$16,923,682 to the EGD RPP; - Estimated benefit payments based on amounts paid between January and August; - Expected returns in September based on market index returns; and - Expected returns from October 1, 2014 to December 31, 2014 based on the long-term return assumptions (6.35% for the EGD RPP and 3.20% for the SERP and SSERP).
+- Contributions in accordance with minimum funding requirements and our understanding of Enbridge's funding policy; - Assumed benefit payments based on projections summarized in the EGD Pension Report; and - Expected returns based on a net median long-term expected return assumption (5.79% annually for the EGD RPP and 3.20% annually for the SERP and SSERP).